 Candess Zona-Mendola is the senior trial paralegal of the Lange Law Firm, PLLC.
-She has been a paralegal for seventeen years, was educated at Chapman University and the University of Nevada, Las Vegas, and holds degrees in anthropology and paralegal studies.
+She has been a paralegal for almost two decades, was educated at Chapman University and the University of Nevada, Las Vegas, and holds degrees in anthropology and paralegal studies.

 At the beginning of her career, Candess helped people with family law, civil rights, and employment cases.
 She then went to work on national mass tort cases, where she helped women who had been injured by defective medical devices and pharmaceuticals.
 Some of Candess’s greatest triumphs have come as a trial paralegal on trial teams that won over $296 million in verdicts (so far).